Updated: Jun 17

-Everyone is familiar with “the pursuit of happiness”, whether it’s from the U.S. Declaration of Independence, or the numerous films, books, and songs that have adopted this phrase as their title.
+Most of us are familiar with “the pursuit of happiness" from numerous films, books, and songs that have adopted this phrase as their title.
 Yet, this notion of pursuing happiness is ineffective because it isn’t something to be sought after, rather it seeks you, and comes to you when you are ready for it.

 If you are looking for happiness, it is safe to say that you are on some level unhappy or looking for change in at least some areas of your life.
 The first important thing to recognize is that it is impossible to feel true happiness without first healing the parts of yourself that feel unsatisfied.
 The past experiences that created a lack of happiness in the first place will stay with you until you heal them.
 And if left untended, the pain from these wounds defeats the ability to find happiness at all.
 Therefore, the goal isn’t happiness it’s healing.